roboception/rc_visard_ros/rc_visard_driver/README.md

 * /stereo/left/image_rect_color (sensor_msgs::Image, format: RGB8)
 * /stereo/right/image_rect_color (sensor_msgs::Image, format: RGB8)

-If the connected rc_visard has an `IO Control` license, then the following topics are additionally provided for images where the GPIO out1 is either low or high.
-These topics only useful if `out1_mode` is set to the special mode `ExposureAlternateActive`.
+There are also topics provided for images where the GPIO out1 is either low or high.
+These topics are especially useful if `out1_mode` is set to the special mode `ExposureAlternateActive`.

 * /stereo/left/image_rect_out1_low (sensor_msgs::Image, MONO8)